5 phishing email warning signs

-In case you need a refresher, phishing emails are emails that spoof legitimate businesses to gain your personal information.
-These emails lead to a landing page that asks you to input your personal data like your login or social security number, thus collecting your info.
+Phishing attacks are emails designed to spoof legitimate businesses to gain your personal information.
+These emails lead to a deceptive landing page that asks you to input your personal data like your login or social security number, thus collecting your info.

-A few years ago, these phishing attempts always looked like a scam.
+A few years ago, these phishing attempts were easier to spot.
 Bad grammar, broken email templates, and outdated logos used to be the best hallmark signs for a phishing email.
 Spammers caught on that they needed to be craftier, and create more convincing phishing emails.
-Take a look at this one that we’ve been seeing recently:
+Take a look at this email message:

 Pretty compelling, right?
 But wait, it gets worse.
 This is the landing page it sends you to if you click the link:

 This can fool just about anyone into thinking that the email they received is legitimate.
-Even the smartest person can have an off day where they fall for an email like this.
+Even the smartest person can have an off day where they fall for an email like this, especially if the scammers are doing a decent job at impersonating a trusted company.
 Now the spammer has your login credentials, and you can get locked out of your account due to the compromise.

 Sometimes looking for spelling mistakes and formatting errors isn’t enough.
 If the spammer has really committed to their scam, they’ll do what it takes to make the email they send you look legitimate.
 Take for instance the email shown above, it looks like it came from Mailgun.
 The formatting on the email is a little off, but the biggest sign that jumps out to us is the from address.
 We as a company know that we don’t have a `firstname.lastname@example.org` address, but not everyone is going to be privy to that information.